anyaharter97/notes/reference_virt_libvirt-dbus.md

 ```

 ### busctl
-We will use busctl to send commands to libvirt-dbus
+We will use busctl to send commands to libvirt-dbus (although gdbus is what is in the reference documentation for libvirt-dbus https://libvirt.org/dbus.html)

 https://www.freedesktop.org/software/systemd/man/busctl.html